This post explores why you may close your heart and how you can open it back up.

 It makes sense right?

-Nate feels less anxiety and fear around love, so he has more to give.
+Nate feels less strong emotions like anxiety and fear around love, so he has more to give.

-I feel more anxiety and fear around love, so I have less to give, unless I work on reducing that fear or moving ahead despite it.
+I feel more anxiety and fear around love within my own heart, so I have less to give, unless I work on reducing that fear or moving ahead despite it.

 This makes perfect sense to me.
 How about you?